djvill/APLS/doc/how-to-use/view-transcript.md

 > Go to that page and select a transcript to view.

 {% include page_toc.html collapsible=true %}

+## What you can do on the transcript page

 ## Transcript page layout